casper-network/ceps/text/0003-hash-indexed-object-store.md

 CEP PR: [casperlabs/ceps#0003](https://github.com/casperlabs/ceps/pull/0003)

-There are a variety of "objects" defined in various parts of the platform's code base (such as Deploys, Wasm blobs, Blocks, and DAG nodes).
+There are a variety of _objects_ defined in various parts of the node's code base, such as Deploys, Wasm blobs, Blocks, and DAG nodes.
 This proposal recommends standardizing all such objects using a [Git](https://git-scm.com)-inspired object model with the intent of unifying and simplifying the platform's networking, gossiping, retrieval, check pointing, and storage logic.

 ## Motivation

 [motivation]: #motivation

-Nodes attempting to join an existing network with knowledge of a recent, trusted block hash must accumulate sufficient data to "catch up" to the network's current state.
-The current default model requires a new node to start from genesis and attempt to catch up by acquiring and executing each block in order; becoming increasingly problematic as the block height of the network increases.
+A good motivating example for this change is the synchronization/rejoining process: Nodes attempting to join an existing network with knowledge of a recent, trusted block hash must accumulate sufficient data to "catch up" to the network's current state.
+The current default model requires a new node to start from genesis and attempt to catch up by acquiring and executing each block in order; which becomes increasingly problematic as the block height of the network increases.

 This approach also requires separate instances of the gossiper and fetcher components for each type involved (Block and Deploy at a minimum, perhaps also DAG nodes).
-The storage component needs to namespace according to each type and component developers need to remember which effect to call for each type, while the core logic would remain the same for all such operations.
+The storage component needs to namespace according to each type and component developers need to remember which effect to call for each type, while the core logic remains the same for all such operations.

-This CEP proposes a unified architecture for most data related to the node.
-In addition to improved ease of use for component developers, this approach would also simplify snapshotting and data shipping, and lend itself more easily to external caching (see [Future possibilities](#future-possibilities)).
+This CEP proposes a unified, Git-inspired architecture for most data related to the node.
+In addition to improved ease of use for component developers, this approach also simplifies snapshotting and data shipping, and lend itself more easily to external caching (see [Future possibilities](#future-possibilities)).

 ## Guide-level explanation